What is the spread?

 - You will not pay a finance charge on futures trades (such as options or bonds) as they already have the cost of carry built into the spread.

 - Financing charges reflect the cost of borrowing or lending the underlying asset

-- Overnight financing is charged at LIBOR (or equivalent rate) +2.5% on long positions and you will receive LIBOR -2.5% on short positions
+- Overnight financing is charged at the relevant benchmark rate +2.5% on long positions and you will receive the rate -2.5% on short positions

 - There may be instances when a daily finance fee is charged to you on short positions if the underlying base rate is low

 If, for example, you decide to go long £10 per point on UK Company ABC, at 435p.
 The trade is doing well and the price has increased to 450p at the end of the day.
 However, it is still some way from your target price of 480.
 You decide to keep the trade open overnight.
 Assuming an illustrative SONIA rate of 0.73%, the overnight financing is calculated as: